compoundjs/guides/basics/crash-course.md

     cd todo-list-app && npm install

-Now we have initial compound app structure, we can run application and see what's happen.
+Now we have initial compound app structure, we can run application and see what will happen.
 Let's run `node .` command and open http://localhost:3000/ in browser.

 > **NOTE** `node .` command is simple way to run application in current